T3h-N1k0/LAC/README.md

-# Web application based on Flask framework.
+# Web application for LDAP management based on Flask framework.

 ## Description

+Modules used:
 - SQLAlchemy ORM is used for mapping with databases.
 - Bootstrap is used for display customization.
 - WTForms is used to manipulate HTML Forms.